The 2014-2015 HSLI Application has been posted! Please see below for details.

 Information for Current HSLI Students

 The first day of classes is the first Saturday in October.
-In 2013, that is October 5.
+This year, we will be starting on October 4, 2014 at 10:00 AM.

 The HSLI Community